Estimating the statistical uncertainty due to spatially correlated noise in interferometric images: The difference between the noise ACF and the synthesized beam ACF

 \subsection{ACKNOWLEDGEMENTS}

 This paper is based on the scientific content previously reported in SPIE proceedings, Ref~\citenum{10.1117/12.2629721} with the additional section Sec.~\ref{sec:fitting} which describes how to construct the covariance matrix and the $\chi^2$ distribution from the noise ACF, which can be used to fit a model to the observed image under spatially correlated noise.
+We are grateful to the anonymous reviewers for giving insightful comments, which improved the manuscript significantly.
 TT deeply thanks \add{Emily Wisnioski and} Ma, Yik Ki (Jackie) at Australian National University, and Timothy A Davis at Cardiff University for providing constructive and insightful feedback on the manuscript.
 TT also thanks \add{Cameron Van Eck}, Alice Richardson, Daisuke Iono, Jorge A. Zavala, and Izumi Takuma for encouraging comments and helpful discussions.
 TT was supported by the ALMA Japan Research Grant of NAOJ ALMA Project, NAOJ-ALMA-264.
 This research has used the following data: ADS/JAO.ALMA \#2017.1.00394.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (South Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ.
 Data analysis was carried out in part on the common-use data analysis computer system at the East Asian ALMA Regional Center (EA ARC) and the Astronomy Data Center (ADC) of the National Astronomical Observatory of Japan (NAOJ).